E4S-Project/e4s-cl/doc-source/source/installation.rst

 Completion
 ************

 Automatic completion for commands and profiles can be installed by running :code:`make completion`.
-A BASH completion script will be installed in :code:`$HOME/.local/share/bash-completion/completions/`.
+Whichever :code:`INSTALLDIR` chosen, a BASH completion script will be installed in :code:`$HOME/.local/share/bash-completion/completions/`.
 Sourcing it will enable **e4s-cl** completion in the shell; if the :code:`bash-completion` package is installed, it will be enabled for every new shell.

-The :code:`INSTALLDIR` used for the script must be specified to tie the completion to the installed package.
+The :code:`INSTALLDIR` used for the :code:`make install` must be specified to tie the completion to the installed package.

 .. code-block:: bash